LODSContent/ACPGuidance/BestPractices.md

 For information on configuring Internet access in a lab profile, see the documentation on creating [networks](https://docs.learnondemandsystems.com/lod/feature-focus/lab-profiles/create.md#networks)
 For information on configuring Access Control Lists to restrict Internet access, see the documentation on Access Control Lists (https://docs.learnondemandsystems.com/lod/access-control-lists.md)

-## Disable or limit authenticated launch links

-On the Advanced tab of the lab profile properties, you are able to give access to accounts that use a variety of authentication providers.
-These include Microsoft and Gmail accounts.
-You should use authenticated launch links only when absolutely necessary for testing purposes.
-Furthermore, you should limit these links to expire after a set period or remove them when the testing period has completed.

 # Cloud Slice Labs